luis198327/naughts-and-crosses/README.md

 ## Testing
 ### Testing User Stories From User Experience Section
 #### Site Owners Goals
-+ The Naughts and Crosses game is played on a 3 x 3 grid in which each player takes it in turn to place either a 'X' or 'O' character onto the grid.
++ The Noughts and Crosses game is played on a 3 x 3 grid in which each player takes it in turn to place either a 'X' or 'O' character onto the grid.
 The objective of the game is to get 3 of the same characters in a row/column/diagonal before their opponent, or at the very least to block their opponent from winning and enforcing a draw.
     + The app deployed to Heroku will show the grid game and ask for user input and provide feedback throughout.
-    + The code has been created so that it meets conventional rules of naughts and crosses.
+    + The code has been created so that it meets conventional rules of noughts and crosses.
 A winning move can therefore be achieved in one of 3 rows, 3 columns or in the 2 possible diagonals.

 + The application provides a platform for a two player input/gaming facility.
     + The game allows valid inputs from two players.
 The players turn is shown each time until the game has been completed.